anishkaagarwal/anishkaagarwal/README.md

 </p>

 <p style="color:#e30b5d; font-size:16px;">
-🌈 I’m an engineering pre-final year student in CSE<br>
+🌈 I’m an engineering final year student in CSE<br>
 🌿 I’m interested in the Data Analysis and AI, ML fields<br>
 🌸 I’m looking to work for the women of our country<br>
 📬 How to reach me: Email <a href="mailto:anishkaagarwal998@gmail.com" style="color:#e30b5d;">anishkaagarwal998@gmail.com</a><br>